trishume/pro/README.md

 It includes features like instantly cd'ing to your git repos and getting a status overview.
 You can also run commands in every git repository.

+Note that pro only currently works on Unix systems.
+If you experience speed issues see the section on setting a pro base.

 ## CD'ing to a project's repository

 Cd'ing to your projects is harder than it should be.